List of DC Universe locations: Platinum Flats

 Platinum Flats is the home of the Birds of Prey beginning in 2008.
 It is located in California.

 Port Oswego

 Port Oswego is the home of Naomi, located in Oregon.

 Portsmouth

 Portsmouth is the home of the second Doctor Mid-Nite.
 It is located in Washington.

 Radiance

 Radiance is the home of the 1940s hero Little Boy Blue.
 It is located in Pennsylvania.

 River City

 River City is the home of the Odd Man.

 Santa Marta

 Santa Marta is a city that served the Flash briefly as a base of operations.
 It was all but destroyed by Major Disaster.
 It is located in California.

 Science City

 Science City is the home of the Titan Red Star.
 It is located in Russia.

-Smallville

-Smallville is the former home of Clark Kent and Conner Kent.
-It is located in Kansas.

 Solar City

 Solar City is the home of Bruce Gordon/Eclipso.
 It is located in Florida.

+St. Roch

+St. Roch was a city where Hawkman and Hawkgirl lived.